Cytlan/openbgi/Technical.md

 `ecx+28` - Stack

 Address: `00422400`

 Arguments:
-    DWORD on ESI+4
+   * DWORD on ESI+4
-    VM Struct offset in ECX
+   * VM Struct offset in ECX

-#### Opcode: sys1 0x58

-4A78C4 - Read in 4440C0
-4A78E0 - Read in 444220
-4A78A8 - Read in 444330 loop

-#### Opcode: grp1 0x02

-Pops 1 argument off the stack.
-If the value is 0x01 or 0x03E8, CrashVM will be called.

-Writes to:
-`00471AFC` - EAX/ECX
-`004A471C` - 0

 #### Routine: VM execution loop

 At address `0043DDA8`, the engine calls the subroutine of whatever opcode is being executed.
-You can find the pointer for the VMStateStruct in the EDI register when execution reaches this address.
+You can find the pointer for the `VMStateStruct` in the EDI register when execution reaches this address.

 #### Routine: GetTime

-If value at `004A78F0` is 1, timeGetTime() will be called.
+If value at `004A78F0` is 1, `timeGetTime()` will be called.
-Otherwise, GetTickCount() will be called.
+Otherwise, `GetTickCount()` will be called.

 #### Struct VMStateStruct

-This is the VMState struct.
-It's actually a VM thread, and there can be more than 1 VMState during execution.
+This is the `VMState` struct.
+It's actually a VM thread, and there can be more than 1 `VMState` during execution.

 ```c
 struct